lpan/lpan.github.io/_posts/2018-05-04-migrating-to-grpc.md

 # Conclusion

 Thanks so much for reading!
-I talked a bunch about resiliency, fault tolerance, and the problems with distributed systems!
-This is also my first distributed systems post!
+In this post, I talked about the problems with distributed systems and how gRPC improves fault tolerance by mitigating these problems.
+This is also my first distributed systems blog post!
 Previously I have been blogging about UI programming.

 Recently I have been reading Martin Kleppmann's [Designing Data-Intensive Applications](http://dataintensive.net/) and I was fascinated by the distributed